sahar1454/climate_analysis_platform/README.md

 - Monitoring and Alerting: We can send some metrics to monitoring and alerting tools such as DataDog and create dashboards and alerts based on those metrics.
 Or we can take advantage of cloud native solutions such as AWS CloudWatch depending on our stack.

 ### Instructions For Running The Application
 You can bring up the application either on Docker or on your local machine directly.
-I have includede instructions for both.
+I have included instructions for both.
 Either of them will install dependencies, run the etl script automatically, run the tests, then it will bring up the API.
 Once you bring up the application, you can test it either using the API directly (curl or browser - see "Testing the API Directly" section) or you can open up `./frontend/index.html` from the project's directory and test it from the frontend user interface.

 **On Docker**:
 In the project directory, run: